What to do

 Cost and insurance

-Vaccines are free to people who live and work in San Francisco.
+Vaccines are free to people who live, work, or learn in San Francisco.
 You do not need insurance to get the vaccine.

 Ride Muni or Paratransit for free, to and from your appointment

 On Muni, show your vaccine card or proof of your appointment.
 You can also show an email confirmation or a photo of your card.
 See SF guidance on traveling on public transit.

 Take Lyft or Uber for free, to and from getting your vaccine